isnumeric — Test numeric storage type in MATLAB and RunMat.

 tf_mask =

-Does isnumeric ever return an array?
+Does isnumeric ever return an array?⌄

 No. The builtin always returns a logical scalar, even when the input is an array.

-Are complex tensors considered numeric?
+Are complex tensors considered numeric?⌄

 Yes.
 Real and complex tensors both return true, matching MATLAB semantics.

-Does isnumeric gather GPU data back to the host?
+Does isnumeric gather GPU data back to the host?⌄

 Only when residency metadata is unavailable.
 Providers that expose type metadata let RunMat answer the query without host↔device transfers.

-Do logical masks return true?
+Do logical masks return true?⌄

 No. Logical scalars and logical arrays return false.
 Use islogical if you need to detect logical storage explicitly.

-What about character vectors or string arrays?
+What about character vectors or string arrays?⌄

 They return false, just like in MATLAB.
 Characters and strings are text types rather than numeric arrays.

-Do cell arrays or structs ever count as numeric?
+Do cell arrays or structs ever count as numeric?⌄

 No. Containers and objects always return false.

-Is there a difference between CPU and GPU numeric arrays?
+Is there a difference between CPU and GPU numeric arrays?⌄

 No. Both host and device numeric arrays return true; only logical GPU handles report false.

-Related functions to explore
+Related Logical functions

 Open-source implementation

-- View isnumeric.rs on GitHub
+- View the source for isnumeric in Rust on GitHub

-- Learn how the runtime works
+- Learn how the RunMat runtime works

 - Found a bug?
 Open an issue with a minimal reproduction.